AmbientServices/AmbientServices/README.md

 The library was written by James Ivie.

 ## Language and Tools
-The code is written in C#, using .NET Standard.
+The library is written in C#, using .NET Standard.
+The tests are written in .NET Core 3.1.

-The code is built using either Microsoft Visual Studio 2017+ or Microsoft Visual Sutdio Code.
+The code is built using either Microsoft Visual Studio 2017+ or Microsoft Visual Studio Code.